Meaning and symbolism behind our logo:

 Designed and created by Communications Officer

 There are two fish within the palm itself, identifying the aquatic nature our (AAROM) organization is primarily known for, but not limited to.
 These fish rotate in a counter-clockwise rotation, signifying the "undo-ing" what was done within our waters and land.
-This rotation also represents a recyling sign, meaning we are giving back to
+This rotation also represents a recycling sign, meaning we are giving back to our environment.

 Between the fish within the white space creates the number 8.
 The number 8 is specific to the eight communities represented within our AAROM.